openpermissions/support-docs/documents/markdown/guides/getting-started.md

   Permissions Platform to locate an entity
 + Asset &mdash; an entity having potentially licensable content
 + Offer &mdash; terms of use offered for an asset

-+ Agreement &mdash; an offer agreed between a licensor and user
-+ Licensor &mdash; a party that has the right to offer assets
-+ Open Permissions Profile &mdash; the ODRL profile used by the Open Permissions Platform
+For a fuller discussion of OPP concepts and terminology seemore details see [Open Permissions Platform Concepts](concepts.md).

 Because both OPP and the Open Permissions ODRL profile are open source, you can customise the OPP data model to extend the base concepts.
 Essentially, you can plug in a different profile if you want to specialise OPP for some other knowledge domain.

-### Hands on with the APIs
+## Hands on with the APIs

 To get a feel for how OPP works, the following sections demonstrate the basic public APIs.